Our Services

 Symptoms may include:

-If you're experiencing these concerning respiratory symptoms and suspect mold exposure may be the cause, you can check your symptoms using a free Hypersensitivity Pneumonitis symptom checker to better understand whether your symptoms align with this serious lung condition.
+If you're experiencing these concerning respiratory symptoms alongside known mold exposure in your home, use Ubie's free AI-powered Hypersensitivity Pneumonitis symptom checker to help identify whether your symptoms may indicate this serious lung condition that requires medical attention.

 HP is uncommon but potentially serious.
 Early recognition and removal from exposure are critical.